Cat-Lord/react-examples/Typescript-notes.md

   };
 ```

-This is because port is of type 'int' and not of specific type how the `init` method might require.
+This is because port is of type `number` and not of specific type how the `init` method might require.
 We can 'hack' the solution by creating default setting as const:

 ```ts
   const defaultSettings = {